Radiation therapy in treatment of cancer

 A few weeks after treatment, side effects typically improve, but some can persist in the long term.
 Before you start treatment, the doctor will talk things through with you and explore potential ways to handle side effects.

 At high doses, by destroying their DNA, radiation therapy destroys cancer cells or delays their development.
 Cancer cells whose DNA is damaged stop dividing or die beyond repair.
-They are broken down and replaced by the body when the weakened cells die.
+When the weakened cells die, the body breaks them down and replaces them.

 Radiation therapy does not immediately destroy cancer cells.
 Before DNA is weakened enough for cancer cells to die, it requires days or weeks of care.
 Then for weeks or months after radiation therapy finishes, cancer cells keep dying.